floooh/floooh.github.io/_posts/2016-06-27-first-steps-in-rust.md

-I still want to be able to glimpse the assembly code between the lines, in the sense that I want to be able to estimate whether a line of high level code translates to 1, 10 or 100 assembler instructions, and what the memory access patterns roughly look like.
+I still want to be able to glimpse the assembly code between the lines, in the sense that I want to be able to estimate whether a line of high level code translates to 1, 10 or 100 assembly instructions, and what the memory access patterns roughly look like.

 It may well be that the Rust world has (or will have) Functional Zealots in the